Make Your Kid a Millionaire: Roth IRA for Kids

 So, we’ve covered the mathematical and the “numbers-on-paper” reasons why a Roth IRA for Kids is a no-brainer financial choice for your child.
 Now, let’s take a closer look at the long-term positive psychological effects of teaching your child how to become FI as early as possible.

 Teaching your children about FI is incredibly important – as you’ve seen with compounding returns.
 However, the benefits don’t end at a million-dollar nest egg.
 As we alluded to, we all wish we had started earlier with FI-intensive investing.
-Even the best investors among us want a “do-over” button to press when we know we could have made more thoughtful, more focused, disciplined decisions.
+Even the best investors among us want a “do-over” button to press when we know we could have made smarter, more focused, disciplined decisions.
 Therefore, teaching your child the value of money and why investing is by far the best choice for their future is tantamount to raising them to follow their dreams.
-Because FI is not just “financial independence” but also “time independence.”
+Because FI is not just “financial independence” but it is also “time independence.”

 On the Path to FI